omgnetwork/elixir-omg/docs/exit_validation.md

 4. Spend utxos in `State` on exit finalization or challenging
 5. `ExitProcessor` recognizes exits that are (as seen at the tip of the root chain) already gone, when pulled from old  logs.
 This prevents spurious event raising during syncing.
 6. Checking the validation of exits is user responsibility by calling `/status.get` endpoint.

 ### Things considered
-1. We don't want to have any type of exit-related flags in `OMG.API.State`'s utxos
+1. We don't want to have any type of exit-related flags in `OMG.State`'s utxos
-2. The reason to wait `eth_exit_finality_margin` is to not have a situation, where due to a reorg, an exit is tracked and then vanishes.
+2. The reason to wait `exit_finality_margin` is to not have a situation, where due to a reorg, an exit is tracked and then vanishes.
 If we didn't handle that it would grow old and at some point could raise prompts to mass exit (`:unchallenged_exit`).
-An alternative is to always check the current status of every exit, before taking action, but that might create excessive load on `geth` and be quite complex nevertheless
+An alternative is to always check the current status of every exit, before taking action, but that might create excessive load on `geth` and be quite complex

 ### Mandatory automatic challenging with a strategy + spend prohibition